NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 If you remove the line and submit again, then you should see no response, and no error.

-The API equivalent for sending updates uses json rather than the above text format:
+The API equivalent for sending updates uses JSON rather than the above text format:

 .. code-block:: text